rak-n-rok/Krake/docs/user/krakectl-documentation.rst

         The complete hook, which allows an Application to send a completion signal to the API.

     ``--hook-shutdown`` (optional):
         The shutdown hook, which allows the graceful shutdown of the Application.
-Can have an additional timeout value after the argument.
+Can have an additional values after the argument:

+        timeout [s]

+        failure_strategy ('give_up' | 'delete')

+        failure_retry_count

     ``-l | --label`` (optional):
         The key and the value of a cluster label in the form: ``<key>=<value>``.
 Can be specified multiple times.
 Previous labels will be kept by default.